The expectation is that each student maintains academic integrity at all times.

 - Presenting someone else’s ideas as one’s own.

-Rule of thumb: If a student is being graded individually, a student submits her/his own work.
+GENERAL SUMMARY: If a student is being graded individually, a student submits her/his own work.

 1. Parent phone call (Required by Teacher)